 No matter what method you choose, either the online or printed application or phone representative will walk you through the process and how to input your required documentation for your claim.
 Be sure to check the business hours of your state’s EDD department, even for online applications.

 Losing your job so suddenly is a jarring experience.
-With nearly 80% of Americans living paycheck-to-paycheck, hardly anyone was prepared for the economic catastrophe COVID-19 has created.
+With nearly 80% of Americans living paycheck-to-paycheck, hardly anyone was prepared for the economic catastrophe has created.
 If you have found yourself unexpectedly unemployed, filing for unemployment insurance benefits may be the key to getting you through this difficult time.